alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### Where do you need help?

 * Am I to onboard BGT?
-	* Yes - within the scope of advising and guiding us and the project.
+	* EK - Yes - within the scope of advising and guiding us and the project.

 #### Any other topics

 - Feeling torn between staying in the ppie lane due to resource shifts coming down the pipeline vs. getting things done.
+* EK - unfortunately it is a bit of both - focus on your PPIE tasks but with an eye on other things to unblock your work.
+Will be good to get the new RPM in place to help you with some tasks.

 ## Date: 11 October 2022